tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

 #### Proposer selects proposal timestamp

-The proposal logic already [sets the validator’s local time](https://github.com/tendermint/tendermint/blob/2abfe20114ee3bb3adfee817589033529a804e4d/types/proposal.go#L44) into the `Proposal` message.
+The proposal logic already [sets the Unix time known to the validator](https://github.com/tendermint/tendermint/blob/2abfe20114ee3bb3adfee817589033529a804e4d/types/proposal.go#L44) into the `Proposal` message.
 This satisfies the proposer-based timestamp specification and does not need to change.

 #### Proposer selects block timestamp